 These actions from the government were condemnable but no minister from the BJP party raised voice against them.
-Although, Dushyant Chautala, the deputy C.M of Haryana stated that he stands with farmers but he has also not done anything to support these statements so far.
 The farmers were only protesting for APMCs and MSP which is not wrong but they were lathi-charged on government orders and the reason for the lathi-charge was to disperse the crowd due to the threat of COVID-19 pandemic unofficially.

 APMC stands for agriculture produce market committee.
 It is basically a marketing board that operates under the guidance of state governments of India.
 To understand more about these committees, we need to open a few chapters of history.
 Before independence, British authorities were collecting huge taxes on crops from farmers due to which they were very poor and had little left to even fill their own stomachs.
 After independence, everybody believed that the situation would get better but it didn’t.